MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/modern-data-warehouse-small-business.vsdx) of this architecture.*

 A conceptual modernization opportunity involves transitioning the legacy Data Warehousing solution to a combination of Azure SQL Database, Azure SQL Managed Instance, and Fabric.
 This strategy ensures broad compatibility with traditional SQL Server and SQL client tools like SQL Server Management Studio (SSMS).
-It provides lift-and-shift options for existing processes and requires minimal upskilling for the support team.
+It also provides lift-and-shift options for existing processes and requires minimal upskilling for the support team.
 This solution serves as an initial step toward comprehensive modernization, which enables the organization to fully adopt a lakehouse approach as the data warehouse expands and the team’s skill set grows.
-**See the comparisons [Article Lakehouse, greenfield, scenario 5]**

 ## Architecture